Ezague/arduino_projekt/readme.md

 ### Installation
 * To install the software, download the files and open `afslut_opgave.ino` in the Arduino IDE or your preferred editor.
 Then upload the code to the Arduino Zero.

+### Dependencies
+* The following libraries are required to run the software:
+  * Adafruit SSD1306 library (Used for the OLED display)
+  * DHT sensor library (Used for the DHT11 temperature and humidity sensor)
+  * Encoder library (Used for the rotary encoder)

 ### Usage
 * The menu is controlled with the rotary encoder.
 The push button is used to select an item in the menu.
 The menu items are: